Laughing Rooster Eats

 FAQ

-How long can I store Cream Cheese Corn Dip?
+How long can I store this Corn Dip?

-Store leftovers in the fridge in the baking pan covered in plastic wrap or in an airtight container for 3-5 days.
+Store leftovers in the refrigerator in the baking pan covered in plastic wrap or in an airtight container for 3-5 days.

 Can I make Mexican style Cream Cheese Corn Dip in a Crockpot?